 This course is designed to prepare students for mathematics they will use working in technical and trade fields.
 The student will review basic math skills working with whole number, decimals, and fractions.
 The student will learn applied geometry, basic algebraic operations, and introduction to trigonometric functions.
 Application problems will allow students to use the concepts that are learned to solve practical problems.
-Prerequisite(s): MAT041 Pre-Algebra or by placement exam
+Prerequisite(s): MAT 085 Algebra Fundamentals or by Placement exemption or examination 3 credits